drcarademono/GIS-construction-set/README.md

 ## Getting Started: Making Prefabs

-Prefabs are locations that can be placed in Daggerfall's game world, either inidividually.
-They can be created in Kab's Prefab Editor, a program for the Unity Editor that is easy to use for anyone who has ever played around with the TES Construction Set for other Elder Scrolls games.
+Prefabs are locations that can be placed in Daggerfall's game world.
+They can be created in Kab's Prefab Editor, an easy-to-use program for the Unity Editor that is very similar to the TES Construction Set for other Elder Scrolls games.
 You can find the Prefab Editor and a tutorial on how to use it here: https://github.com/KABoissonneault/DFU-LocationLoader/blob/main/Resources/TutorialText.md.

 ![alt text](https://github.com/KABoissonneault/DFU-LocationLoader/raw/2eac6fbcbf141a3c5b2811b931ec4f4392badfce/Resources/Tutorial2.png)